 If you want dental and eyeglass coverage, look at the Medicare Advantage plans available in your area.
-Some of them offer coverage for dental X-rays and two cleanings per year, as well as partial reimbursements on eyewear.
+Some of them cover dental X-rays and two cleanings per year, as well as partial reimbursements on eyewear.

-Most people enroll with Medicare at the age of 65.
-This includes Part A for hospitals and Part B for doctors.
+Answer: Most people enroll with Medicare at the age of 65.
+That includes Part A for hospitals and Part B for doctors.

-If you don’t retire and you have group health insurance from your employer, or from your spouse’s employer, then you can legally delay enrolling in Part B. There will be no penalty as long as you have other coverage from employment.
+If you don’t retire and have group health insurance from your employer or your spouse’s employer, you can legally delay enrolling in Part B. There will be no penalty as long as you have other coverage from employment.

-If I take a leave of absence from my job after 65, but later return to work, are there any Medicare penalties?
+Question: Are there any Medicare penalties if I take a leave of absence from my job after 65 but later return to work?

 © 2016 Glenn Stok